 — Boris Charmatz

 On Saturday, October 6, the Barnes Foundation transformed.
 From

-The day features performers from Philadelphia, New York, and France and comes to a close with Charmatz’ performance danse de nuit—a work for six dancers on the frontiers of the public space, pushing themselves to their limits, reflecting any contradictions they encounter. danse de nuit grapples with Charmatz’ observation, “In (our) public spaces (now) there are many more armed soldiers than (unarmed) dancers.”At Philadelphia Museum of Dance, observe one moment, participate the next.
+The day featured performers from Philadelphia, New York, and France and comes to a close with Charmatz’ performance danse de nuit—a work for six dancers on the frontiers of the public space, pushing themselves to their limits, reflecting any contradictions they encounter. danse de nuit grapples with Charmatz’ observation, “In (our) public spaces (now) there are many more armed soldiers than (unarmed) dancers.”At Philadelphia Museum of Dance, observe one moment, participate the next.
 Explore what it means to you to experience dance in a public space.
 All ages welcome.